museumofprague/immersive_room_rider/README.md

 * One more worth looking into is open source [SpoutRecorder](https://github.com/leadedge/SpoutRecorder/).

 #### Preffered video CODEC
 The best quality is achieved using NotchLC codec.
 The second, slightly worse option is HAP.
 If you can render to NotchLC.
 Info about HAP is below.
+Pixera server that is installed on the main server PC have built-in capability to [encode to NotchLC](https://help.pixera.one/pixera-251/notch-lc-encoding), NotchLC also provides [plugins](https://www.notch.one/downloads) for Adobe Premiere / After effects / Encoder that can be used.

 #### Convert Video to HAP codec